Project3CITM/CulverinEngine-Project3/README.md

 ## 3) GENERAL INFORMATION

-### DirectX:
+### OpenGL:
-nJoy Game requires Microsoft DirectX 11.0 to run.
-For the game to run properly, it is necessary to have video drivers that are DirectX 11.0 compliant.
+nJoy Game requires OpenGL 3.3 to run.
+For the game to run properly, it is necessary to have video drivers that are OpenGL 3.3 compliant.

 ### Windows 10: